-The Student Nurses Association (SNA) at College of Western Idaho aims to bring together nursing students preparing for initial licensure as registered nurses.
+The Student Nurses Association at College of Western Idaho brings together nursing students preparing for initial licensure as registered nurses.
 Our goal is to develop nursing students who are prepared to lead the profession in the future...

 Want to learn more about this program and other healthcare programs at CWI?
 Join a Healthcare Information Session to learn about the programs, what you can do to prepare for the programs, meet advisors and instructors, and ask questions.

 - Fall 2024 Semester: Feb.
 12 – May 17

 - Spring 2025 Semester: Sept.
 2 – Oct.
 25

 - Apply to CWI and be accepted as a student.

 - If you have completed a bachelor's or master's degree, submit a Bachelor's Degree Transfer Credit Request form in advance of applying for the program.

 - Schedule and complete the Kaplan Nursing Admissions Exam with a passing score at Testing Services in advance of submitting the program application.

 - Complete and submit the Registered Nursing Program Application with professional references by the due date.